Taking the heritage from Astra to the next level

 There is still much work, and further clinical testing before the drug candidate linaprazan glurate can be considered for registration.
 Cinclus Pharma plans to launch an extensive clinical development program as part of this process.

 Looking back, it is very likely that the whole innovation could have come to nothing if not for the founders' determination and firm belief in further pursuing the research work.
 Through Cinclus Pharma, linaprazan glurate will have a chance to reach the market.
 With great confidence, Kjell Andersson reflects on his time at AstraZeneca and the eventful journey to the present day.

 "I have my fantastic colleagues to thank for all the successes and good results we have achieved over the years.
 We have come a long way, and the potential we see today is enormous", Kjell says.

 Improving treatment of GERD

-Peter Unge, formerly a doctor in Swedish healthcare, has worked closely with patients diagnosed with GERD.
+Peter Unge, former doctor in Swedish healthcare, has worked closely with patients diagnosed with GERD.
 For him, there is no doubt whatsoever that linaprazan glurate will make a big difference for many people around the world.

 "Patients who are referred to emergency care under suspicion of heart attack are sometimes found to be suffering from GERD (reflux disease).
 Symptoms often occur at night and include difficulty sleeping and other problematic symptoms that negatively affect the quality of life.
 The medical need for drugs to treat reflux disease is great.
 More effective treatment is needed for GERD patients, and we are confident that linaprazan glurate will result in a higher healing rate", Peter concludes.